eagledot/malhar/malhar/nim/readme.md

 # About:
-Contains Nim source code to generate TLSH hashes and search over hashes indexed.
+Contains Nim source code/modules .
 Compiled code is then leveraged as python extensions and helps in speeding up some bottleneck portions of the codebase.

 For now these compiled extensions for `Windows` and `Linux` are included in ``../ext`` directory to , but it is recommended to compile Nim code natively for a platform you want to actually run this code on.